DanielBMarkham/Info-Ops/manuscript/chapter15.md

 If you take structural information at face value, you've abandoned the dialectic.
 That's not happening.
 Not in our book it's not!

 So you push back, gently.
 You list those sentences and say you'd like to talk about them further.
-After just a few minutes, you've eliminated this extraneous structure stuff and gained more insight (and continue to align mental models with your customer)
+After just a few minutes, you've eliminated this extraneous structure stuff and gained more insight (and continue to align mental models with your customer).

 Here's how those statement decomposed: